jerhon/hs-pi-camera-service/README.md

 This runs a .NET application which takes pictures via the Raspberry Pi camera and serves them via a WebApi.

+IMPORTANT: This DOES NOT have any authentication on it, so do not put it on a public network.

 ## Prerequisites

 * Camera enabled via rasp-config